bertrandchenal/livingstone/README.rst

 ======================================

-The code is currently beta quality, some parts are missing, the API and the databse format will change.
+The code is currently beta quality, some parts are missing, the API and the database schema will change.

 Usage
 -----